gis-ops/tutorials/news/prop2osm_intro.md

 The absolute amount of road segments has (almost) no meaning, as TomTom road segments are usually shorter than in OSM; it's just shown for reference.
 However, the relative abundance of attributes for these few examples is striking: **TomTom has at least one magnitude, or even multiple magnitudes, better coverage** than OSM (in this admittedly very crude analysis).

+And last, but not least, using proprietary data sources also mitigates a lot of liability.

 ## Why not combine them?

 Many FOSS routing engines already offer an amazing set of user-definable options to alter the way a route is calculated.
 A routing algorithm typically tries to minimize the _cost_ of the overall route, while the cost is mostly the time it takes to travel (see [here](https://gis-ops.com/open-source-routing-engines-and-algorithms-an-overview/#user-content-costweight) for details):